rsonger/software-engineering-lab/_posts/2024-05-22-the_matrix.md

         )).astype(float)
 ```

-This method definition provides values for a default perspective so we do not need to enter them in every application.
+This method definition provides values for a default perspective so we do not need to specify them in every app.
 The angle of view parameter uses degrees for its units, so we need to convert it into radians before applying it to the tangent function for calculating the distance between the projection window and the camera.
-The depth components `b` and `c` are calculated from the *near clipping distance* and *far clipping distance* as explained in the previous lesson.
+The depth components `b` and `c` are calculated from the *near clipping distance* and *far clipping distance* as explained in the [previous lesson](http://127.0.0.1:4000/software-engineering-lab/notes/geometric_transformations/#perspective-projection).

 Now we have everything we need in the `Matrix` class.
 But before we can it, we need to update our `Uniform` class so it can handle 4x4 matrix data for uniform variables in our shader programs.

 # Updating the `Uniform` Class

 Remember that our `Uniform` class manages a link between a vertex buffer and a `uniform` variable in a shader program.
 The class uses [`glUniform`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml){:target="_blank"} functions to assign data based on its data type.
-Now that we want to use matrix data in our applications, we need to update the `Uniform` class so it can associate matrix data with variables as well.
+Now that we want to use matrix data in our framework, we need to update the `Uniform` class so it can associate matrix data with variables as well.

 GLSL uses the `mat4` data type for 4x4 matrices and we can use the `glUniformMatrix4fv` function to upload data for `mat4` shader variables.